A Holey Dollar defined by the rare Lima Mint.

 And it is the interplay of these attributes - date, quality, monarch and mint - that define a Holey Dollar and leads us to say that while all Holey Dollars are rare, some are far rarer than others.

-Of the one hundred and ninety privately owned Holey Dollars, about twenty (or ten per cent) were created from silver dollars minted at the Lima Mint in Peru.
+Of the one hundred and ninety privately owned Holey Dollars, about eighty per cent were created from silver dollars issued at the Mexico Mint.

 In a career that has reached the half-century mark, this is only the FIFTH Holey Dollar we have offered that has ties to the Lima Mint in Peru.